 Scraping is a great option for flat surfaces and poor existing finishes.
 If you can scrape the finish off with your finger nail you can scrape with a scraper.
 You may have to come back with thinners or even sandpaper to even out and finish getting off the residue.
 I once scrapped and entire railing and newel post the brand new finish was poorly applied and was just ready to come right off.
 This was solid maple so it also did not soak much into the wood, sanding and lacquer thinner finished cleaning it right up.

-I put this option last because I do not believe this should be a first choice.
+I put this option last because I do not believe this should be a first choice and sanding should be used for a last resort only.
 If you have solid wood, and flat surfaces you can sand.
 Depending on the type of finish and stain used it might still be hard to remove all of the old residue with just standing.
 Some finishes can soak right into the wood and chemical stripping is one of the only ways to remove all of it.

 You also have to be very careful not to sand through veneer, or sand off profiles.
 I strongly urge against belt sanding unless you are very proficient in using sanders.
 It is very easy to create divots in wood when belt sanding.
 If you plan to paint over your project or darken the color of the wood sanding can sometimes be a good option.
 However if you sand unevenly applying anything over the top will only enhance the uneven sanding.

-If you want to know more about sandpaper and the right types to use for your furniture projects we wrote all you need to know about it here.
+If you want to know more about sandpaper and the right types to use for your furniture projects I wrote all you need to know about it here.

 I hope this helps with your next project and removing the old finish.
 Maybe this gave you the right push to try out chemical stripping.
 Send us some pictures of your stripping projects!

 Thanks for reading and happy stripping (not the fun kind)

 * This blog contains affiliate links.
 Please Read our disclaimer page.